 - My time is limited (main) because I am reading Shakespeare.’ (dependent)

 An embedded clause occurs within the structure of another clause often as a qualifier to a noun group, for example:

 ‘The man who came to dinner (embedded) is my brother.’

-Cohesion refers to the ways in which the elements of a sentence or a set of sentences are linked, by using either grammar or linking words.
+Cohesion refers to how the elements of a sentence or a set of sentences are linked, by using either grammar or linking words.
 Cohesion refers to the flow of a text and can be achieved by using pronouns, words such as that, these, those (deictic words) and other (contrastive forms).
-The tone, style and meaning is maintained throughout.
+The tone, style and meaning are maintained throughout.
 For example, I sat down and turned on the radio.
 Just then, I heard a strange noise.
-The phrase 'just then' relates these events in time.
+The phrase 'just then' relates to these events in time.

 An informal expression; the language of everyday speech.

 Complex sentences contain an independent clause and one or more dependent clauses.
 A dependent clause cannot stand on its own; it is dependent on the main (or independent) clause for its meaning.
 The following is an example of a complex sentence in Alison Lester’s Are we there yet?